Referencing tools

 The Leeds Harvard and Leeds Numeric referencing styles are managed and updated by the Library; the accompanying EndNote output style files are available to use in EndNote.

-You might find versions of the Leeds styles in other reference management software, online tools or apps.
-However, we do not endorse these tools nor offer support in using them, and so we cannot vouch for the accuracy or reliability of the referencing styles they use.
+You might find versions of the Leeds referencing styles in other reference management software, online tools or apps.
+However, please be aware that these are user-created and may be out of date or inaccurate.

 Our webpages and the accompanying EndNote output style files are the only official source of guidance for the Leeds Harvard and Leeds Numeric referencing styles.